 On September 1, 2003, Phyllis Kramer took over the pastoral leadership and served for about 7 years.
 A transition period was followed by the calling of Paul Dueck, who has served as pastor since his installation in April 2010.
 Angelika G. Correa joined Paul as associate pastor in September 2013, marking the first pastoral team for WMF.
 After Paul Dueck’s departure in August 2014, Angelika G. Correa continued serving WMF until May 2015, when she decided to go into full-time university studies.
 Susan K. Harrison was then called to serve as pastor starting in September 2015.
 Rielly McLaren is our current pastor starting with us in 2018.

-Our Pastors: Susan K. Harrison 2015-present, Angelika G. Correa: 2013-2015, Paul Dueck: 2010-2014, Phyllis Kramer: 2003-2010, Erwin Wiens: 1993-2002, Arthur P. Boers: 1988-92, Jacob W. Dyck: 1985-87, Henry P. Epp: 1985, Henry Paetkau: 1981-1983
+Our Pastors: Rielly McLaren 2018 – present, Susan K. Harrison 2015-2018, Angelika G. Correa: 2013-2015, Paul Dueck: 2010-2014, Phyllis Kramer: 2003-2010, Erwin Wiens: 1993-2002, Arthur P. Boers: 1988-92, Jacob W. Dyck: 1985-87, Henry P. Epp: 1985, Henry Paetkau: 1981-1983